twilio/twilio-java/README.md

 # Installing

-As of version 3.3.7 TwilioJava is now using Maven.
+TwilioJava is now using Maven.
 At present the jars are not available from a public [maven](http://maven.apache.org/download.html) repository.

 How to install: